jsonjuri/cakephp-syntax-color-highlighter/README.md

-# PHP Syntax Color Plugin
+# CakePHP Syntax Color Plugin

 This plugin was originally created for Javascript, Typescript and is created by Elior Boukhobza.
 See: https://github.com/mallowigi/Custom-Syntax-Highlighter

-I have modified the plugin for PHP code coloring.
+I have modified the plugin for CakePHP code coloring.

 Credits go to Elior Boukhobza, thank you :)